 Go to page content

-Both fresh and dried ginger roots have their advantages in different recipes.
-Fresh ginger comes in two forms – young and mature.
+Both fresh and dry ginger roots have their advantages in different recipes.
+Fresh, organic ginger root comes in two forms – young and mature.
 Dried ginger, meanwhile, is fresh ginger that’s soaked overnight and sun-dried for about a week.

 Here are the differences between ginger root types and ways to include them seamlessly in your diet.